CarlColijn/Jazillionth/README.md

 ## Obligatory disclaimer

-Compared to other simple testing harnesses, the only 'complicated' thing Jazillionth does is load the page to test in an iframe instead of nestling right into the page itself.
-This way the page under test can remain totally oblivious to the test suite you wrap around it.
+Compared to other simple testing harnesses, the only 'complicated' thing Jazillionth does is load the pages to test in an iframe.
+Other testing harnesses require you to add the testing code onto the actual pages themselves.
+This means you need to have mechanisms in place to strip this testing code out of your pages again once they are ready to be put into production.
+By loading the pages into an iframe, your pages can remain totally oblivious to the test suite you wrap around it.
+This also makes it much more likely your pages are truly tested stand-alone and do not unknowingly rely on the testing code itself to be present (even in production).

 This does however have drawbacks.

 Due to browser security measures (Same Origin policy), both the test suite page and the page under test must be served from the same domain.
 One can get around this by using `postMessage`, but that is out of scope for Jazillionth.

 Local files (opening files with the `file://` protocol) are not testable either.
 However, see the chapter <a href="#setupSimpleServer">Testing without a dedicated web server</a> for instructions on how to overcome this one.

-And last (but certainly not least), both the test suite page as well as the page under test running in the iframe have their own scripts.
+And last (but certainly not least), both the test suite page as well as the pages under test running in the iframe have their own scripts.
 But the test suite page's script should not run before the page under test's script has run.
 Jazillionth seems to get this right, but I have so far not been able to get absolute guarantees that the way Jazillionth manages this is a sure-fire way to ascertain this behavior.
 If Jazillionth's tests run before your page under test's scripts have run, please let me know!